Min-Thway-Htut/LeetCode-Problems/README.md

 ### LeetCode 70

+- The code defines a function called climbStairs that calculates the number of ways to reach the top of a staircase with 𝑛 n steps, where you can take either one or two steps at a time.
+- If
+𝑛
+n is 1 or 2, it directly returns 𝑛 n because there are that many ways to climb.
+It creates an array dp to store the number of ways to reach each step.
+The first two steps are initialized with 1 and 2 ways, respectively.
+Then, it uses a loop to fill in the array for steps from 3 to 𝑛 n by adding the ways to reach the two previous steps.
+- Finally, it returns the number of ways to reach the 𝑛 nth step.

 ### LeetCode 118
 - A simple if-else statement was used to solve this problem.
 - However, please note that this solution only works for the numbers between 1 to 30.